RETR0-OS/Ecommerce_Website_Django/README.md

 # Ecommerce Website
 NOTE: this project has also been hosted on https://r3tr0m1ll3r.pythonanywhere.com/ where all styling with custom error pages and production level settings is visible.

 This is the github repository for a site made by R3tr0.
 This repository has contains a project showing an ecommerce site made by R3tr0 for a company "Banana" that is run by an enterprising minion.
-This project is based off of Django web framework and Thus requires the users to run it in a python environment.
+This project is based off of Django web framework and thus requires the users to run it in a python environment.

 # Important notes: